If you or your loved one suffers from Drug or Alcohol Addiction we can help

 Other – Some treatment centers don’t fit into any of the categories.
 These rehabs have their own unique way of treating addiction, that is not available to anyone outside their facility.

 Several decades ago, the common stay was 28 days.
 That is no longer the case.
 Patients typically stay in an inpatient program 30-90 days.

 Some people need longer than that.
 In general, people need longer than one month to get well.
 It is very common for the drug addict to want to leave early.
 They feel better and falsely think that are cured and ready to go back to their normal life.

 The problem here is that patients are not forced to stay.
 The facilitators can make a recommendation, but the participant is allowed to walk out.
 We often suggest that the drug addict attends a program that is far enough away from home, that this will not be a temptation.

-We like to remind people that their emotions run high.
+We like to remind people that their emotions run high with addiction.
 Dealing with feelings is going to be uncomfortable.
 Listen to the doctors and staff.

 Do you have questions about using your insurance to pay for drug treatment?
 We have a great article written just for you.